 Once solely dependent on post-training assessments, employee surveys, and manager feedback, L&D teams have much more data at their disposal than they did just a few years ago to use to measure the effectiveness of corporate training programs.
 Most of today’s e-learning technologies offer learning leaders new metrics that stand to provide even more insight into what is working, what isn’t, and what can be improved.

-The rise of video-based learning, in particular, has opened the door to valuable data that can help organizations better evaluate and measure training effectiveness.
+The rise of virtual training, in particular, has opened the door to valuable data that can help organizations better evaluate and measure training effectiveness.

 Measuring Training Effectiveness With Video Analytics